gutana/EcoSim/README.md

 # EcoSim

-a naive attempt at simulating an economic system
+an attempt at simulating an economic system